davehaglan/laygo/docs/source/example/serdes.md

 >Note 2: current version only contains the CMOS serializer part.

 ## Installation and launch
-1. Clone a proper tech repo.
-For cds_ff_mpt example type following commands.
+1. Set up BAG environment for the technology in use.
+This is usually done by cloning technology repo provided by BAG developers.
+For example, cds_ff_mpt environment can be set up by running following commands.

     ```
     $ git clone git@github.com:ucb-art/BAG2_cds_ff_mpt.git